-UPDATE: In a jaw-dropping twist, Netflix has declined to raise its bid for Warner Bros, with David Ellison’s Paramount emerging as the winner in the battle for the studio.
-Absolutely insane chain of events this afternoon.
+UPDATE: In a jaw-dropping twist, Netflix has declined to raise its bid for Warner Bros, they’re quitting, with David Ellison’s Paramount emerging as the winner in the battle for the studio.

 This shocking development comes just hours after Netflix co-CEO Ted Sarandos visited the White House to meet with Donald Trump.
 Did anything significant happen during that meeting?
 Did Sarandos realize that there were too many obstacles to overcome?